gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/anime.md

 ## The Builder's Vision

 This deep dive has made the industry's pain points painfully clear.
 I've spent hours, like searching for the psychological sports masterpiece *One Outs*, only to find it tucked away on an obscure YouTube channel.
-Keeping up with seasonal releases is a part-time job, and there's no easy way to share the experience to see what my friends are watching or to build a shared watchlist.
+Keeping up with seasonal releases is a part-time job, and there's no easy way to share the experience—to see what my friends are watching or to build a shared watchlist.

 This frustration is where my passion for anime meets my skills as a builder.
 I see a world where better tools can make being a fan seamless and more social.
 My goal is to build that world.